Formal warning of unsatisfactory progress

 - Generally, a formal warning will occur after an 'at risk of making unsatisfactory progress' intervention outcome is unsatisfactory.
 However, your advisory committee (includes your supervisors) can request that you be issued with a formal warning of unsatisfactory progress at any stage of your candidature.

-- If you have reached your maximum course duration and you have not submitted your thesis, and have not been approved for a late submission or to be lapsed in good standing, a formal warning will be issued.
+- If you have reached your maximum course duration and you have not submitted your thesis, and have not been approved for a late submission or to be lapsed candidature, a formal warning will be issued.

 What happens if I receive a formal warning?